Call 561-272-0800

 What Is The Alcohol, Smoking, And Substance Involvement Screening Test (ASSIST)?

 The Alcohol, Smoking, and Substance Involvement Screening Test (ASSIST) is a substance use screening tool designed to identify individuals at risk of problematic substance use.
-Developed by the World Health Organization (WHO), it serves as an addiction risk assessment tool for primary care settings, mental health clinics, and addiction treatment centers.
+The World Health Organization (WHO) developed this questionnaire as an addiction risk assessment tool for primary care settings, mental health clinics, and addiction treatment centers.

 What Makes ASSIST Different From Other Screening Tools?

-The ASSIST screening test differs from other screening tools by assessing multiple substances rather than focusing on a single substance.
-Unlike the CAGE questionnaire, which evaluates only alcohol use, or the Fagerström Test for Nicotine Dependence, which measures only smoking behavior, ASSIST provides a comprehensive addiction risk assessment covering alcohol, tobacco, cannabis, stimulants, opioids, and other drugs.
+The ASSIST screening test differs from other screening tools in that it assesses multiple substances rather than focusing on a single substance.
+Unlike the CAGE questionnaire, which evaluates only alcohol use, or the Fagerström Test for Nicotine Dependence, ASSIST provides a comprehensive addiction risk assessment covering alcohol, tobacco, cannabis, stimulants, opioids, and other drugs.

 What Types Of Substances Does ASSIST Assess?